PauloAnt/PauloAnt/README.md

 My name is Paulo Antônio, and this is where I share some of the projects and programs I’ve been working on.

-🎓 Graduated as an IT Technician at IFPB\n
+🎓 Graduated as an IT Technician at IFPB

 🎓 Currently studying Internet Systems at IFPB

 💻 Skills 💻